rcarrata/rcarrata.github.io/_posts/2020-02-02-ocp4-analyse_traffic_and_debug_network_traffic_in_Openshift.md

       value: postgresql
 ```

-This will spin up an additional container with a sidecar, that you can execute tcpdump to capture and for further analysis the several
+This will spin up an additional sidecar container where you can execute tcpdump to capture and further analyse the
-packets that are receiving / sending the django container (remember that tcpdump and django containers are in the same pod).
+packets that the django container is receiving and sending (remember that the tcpdump and django containers are in the same pod).

 * Apply the sidecar deploymentconfig django psql: